adilkhr/my-ms3-project/README.md

 ### Planning

 * [Balsamic Wireframes](https://balsamiq.com/) - Used to create the wireframe designs of the site
-* Panit - Used to create the data model
+* Paint - Used to create the data model

 ### Flask